How Long Can I Stay on My Parents’ Insurance

 However, this depends on your parent’s health insurance; you may lose your coverage when you turn 26.
 If your parents got their health insurance through their employer, you could be removed on the same day you turn 26.
 In a case where your parent got their insurance through the ACA marketplace, you will not be losing your coverage right away; instead, it will last till the end of the year you turn 26.

-There are quite several health insurance options to select from as a 26-year-old after losing your parent’s insurance coverage.
+There are quite a few health insurance options to select from as a 26-year-old after losing your parent’s insurance coverage.
 Your insurance coverage options depend on some factors like your income, employment, and budget.
-Some of these policies include:
+Some of these insurances include:

 It is possible to get insurance outside the ACA marketplace.
 You will just be getting insurance directly through a health insurance company.
 Some insurance companies sell health insurance directly to consumers without going through the ACA, and the same health insurance sold may not be available through the ACA marketplace.